rebecca-hh-rosen/your_next_pageturner_backend/README.md

 # Your Next Page Turner (Backend)

-Your Next Page Turner is a book recommendation system that sources from the top 200 books of the last 200 years, as determined by Goodreads users and data.
+Your Next Page Turner is a book recommendation system that sources from the top 200 books of the last 200 years, as determined by Goodreads users and data on the website.

 Information on nearly 20,000 books - including title, author, description and cover image -  was scraped from Goodreads in January 2020 using Selenium.
 Details on the scraping process can be found in the file entitled "clean_scrape.ipynb".